shaekhhasanshoron/klovercloud-container-platform-setup/README.md

 #### 3.1.4 Creating Certificate Secret

+There are two ways to enable/create tls secret for your domain.

+**Way One - If you already have tls certificate and key for your domain:**

 Create a Kubernetes secret to provide TLS certificates for the wildcard domain.
 First, create a Kubernetes secret file named `wild-cert-secret.yaml` and include the base64-decoded TLS certificate and certificate key for your domain.